Affordable water features under £150 to bring tranquility

 • Small size

-Best affordable water feature with long cable
+Best water feature under £150 with long cable

 Relax to the sound of water flowing smoothly from this fountain for a calming refuge.
-Made of
+Made of resin and equipped with a five-meter-long outdoor electric water pump and two single warm light lamps, this traditional water fountain will look fabulous among the flower beds.

 Pros